Understanding Fibromyalgia -- Treatment

 Drugs for Fibromyalgia

 Other medications are used to treat the symptoms associated with fibromyalgia.
 Nonsteroidal anti-inflammatory drugs (NSAIDS such as ibuprofen, naproxen, ketoprofen, and aspirin) or other pain medication (such as Ultram) may help relieve muscle pain.
 For a particularly tender area, your health care provider may inject a local anesthetic to provide relief that typically lasts about two to three months.
-As mentioned above, medications like tricylic antidepressants, are sometimes used to treat the sleep problems that many with fibromyalgia experience.

 Home Remedies for Fibromyalgia

 Applying heat or cold packs to painful areas may relieve fibromyalgia symptoms temporarily.
 Staying warm and improving your posture may also help.
 Reducing stress may reduce symptoms and may even eliminate them in mild cases.
 Pace yourself with work, household chores, and social activities -- don't take on too much.
 This doesn't mean avoiding activity.
 In fact, a regimen of exercise and stretching can keep symptoms under control.